alanshlam/LLM/AI_Agent/AI_video.md

-# Private AI Agent – Secure Video Analysis & Search with Gemma4:31B & Claude Code CLI
+# 🛡️ Private AI Agent – Secure Video Analysis & Search with Gemma‑4 31B & Claude Code CLI**

-**A fully‑air‑gapped, locally‑hosted AI agent that can extract frames, transcribe audio, and autonomously locate visual “needles” in a haystack of video files – all without a single byte leaving your firewall.**
+**🚀 A fully‑air‑gapped, locally‑hosted AI agent that can 📸 extract frames, 🔊 transcribe audio, and 🕵️‍♀️ autonomously locate visual “needles” in a haystack of video files – all without a single byte leaving your firewall** 🏠🔒.
 ---

 ## 📖 Overview